gempesaw/Selenium-Screenshot/README.md

 ## compare

+`compare` takes zero or one arguments with drastically different behavior in each case.

+If you invoke it without an argument, we'll try to find a reference as described in ["reference"](#reference).
+If we don't find a reference screenshot, we'll ["carp" in Carp](https://metacpan.org/pod/Carp#carp) about it and save the current screenshot as a reference and return the result of attempting to save the reference.
+That means that your first time running `compare` without an argument, it may return something truthy, even though we haven't compared anything to anything.

+If we are able to find a reference in the expected spot, we'll compare the current screenshot to that reference and return a boolean as to the comparison.

-`compare` requires one argument: the filename, Imager object, or Selenium::Screenshot of a PNG to compare against.
+If you pass in one argument, it must be one of the following: the filename, Imager object, or Selenium::Screenshot of a PNG to compare against.
 It must be the exact same size as the PNG you passed in to this instance of Screenshot.
 It returns a boolean as to whether the images meet your ["threshold"](#threshold) for similarity.

 ## difference